Perfect Chocolate Chip Cookies (Stop Ruining Them)

 In the Fridge

-Store baked cookies in an airtight container at room temperature for up to 4 days.
-A slice of bread in the container keeps them soft by providing ambient moisture.
+Store baked cookies in an airtight container at room temperature for up to 5 days.
+A slice of bread in the container keeps them soft by absorbing excess moisture from the air.

 In the Freezer